 What is your credit score if you have no credit?

-How quickly can someone raise their credit score?
+How quickly can someone raise their credit scores?

-There are no quick fixes or shortcuts when it comes to boosting your credit score.
-But if you’re using credit responsibly, you’re on the right track.
-If you want an idea where you stand, you can use a tool like CreditWise from Capital One.
-It’s free to all—whether you’re a Capital One customer or not.
-And using it to check your credit won’t hurt your score.
-So it’s perfect for tracking your progress.
+If you want an idea of where you stand, you can use a tool like CreditWise from Capital One.
+It’s free for everyone, whether you’re a Capital One customer or not.
+And using it to check your credit won’t hurt your scores.
+So it could be helpful for tracking your progress.

 Can I pay to rebuild my credit?

-The short answer is no. Building credit takes time.
-And while there may be trustworthy credit counselors who can help you, beware of credit repair scams and companies that promise to boost your credit overnight.
+Building credit takes time.
+While you're working on it, you might find trustworthy credit counselors who can help.
+But beware of credit repair scams and companies that promise to boost your credit overnight.